Research and reports

 If you’re starting a business partnership, it’s important to have a partnership agreement that outlines your rights and responsibilities within the arrangement.

-We’ve teamed up with Farillio to bring you a free partnership agreement template, helping you and your partner create a solid legal framework for your business.
+A partnership agreement template can help you and your partner create a solid legal framework for your business.

 This is an important part of any legal document as it defines key terms to make sure everyone is on the same page when reading the document.

 This states the date the partnership commenced and the name of the partnership.